python-botogram/botogram/docs/api/telegram.rst

       * :py:class:`botogram.ForceReply`

       :param str path: The path to the file
       :param object extra: An extra reply interface object to attach

+   .. py:method:: reply_with_location(latitude, longitude, [extra=None])

+      Send the geographic location to the user. *extra* is an optional object which specifies additional reply interface options on the recipient's end, and can be one of the following types:

+      * :py:class:`botogram.ReplyKeyboardMarkup`
+      * :py:class:`botogram.ReplyKeyboardHide`
+      * :py:class:`botogram.ForceReply`

+      :param float latitude: The latitude of the location
+      :param float longitude: The longitude of the location
+      :param object extra: An extra reply interface object to attach